tolik518/gba_env/README.md

 ## License
 This project is licensed under the GNU GPLv3 or MIT or Apache-2.0 License.
 Just pick the one that fits your needs.

+## Appendix
+All the information about the GBA environment detection were taken from the [gbadev](https://gbadev.net/) Discord server.
+So a huge thanks to the gbadev community!